AdobeDocs/workfront.en/help/quicksilver/agile/use-scrum-in-an-agile-team/iterations/create-an-iteration.md

 product-area: agile-and-teams
 navigation-topic: iterations
 title: Create an iteration
-description: Iterations are a key component for Scrum agile teams in planning out work capacity.
-Adobe Workfront allows Scrum agile teams to manage their work by creating multiple iterations to accommodate team needs.
+description: Iterations are a key component for Scrum agile teams in planning out work capacity. [!DNL Adobe Workfront] allows Scrum agile teams to manage their work by creating multiple iterations to accommodate team needs.
 author: Lisa
 feature: Agile
 exl-id: a25cdd4a-f2e3-4b8a-a7f4-3757940b635e
 ---
 # Create an iteration

-Iterations are a key component for Scrum agile teams in planning out work capacity.
-Adobe Workfront allows Scrum agile teams to manage their work by creating multiple iterations to accommodate team needs.
+Iterations are a key component for Scrum agile teams in planning out work capacity. [!DNL Adobe Workfront] allows Scrum agile teams to manage their work by creating multiple iterations to accommodate team needs.

 ## Access requirements